 “However,” he added, “First, large growers can easily fill up a container, but this is almost impossible for smallholder farmers.
 There is a need for consolidated shipment and this increases the complexity of quality control.
 Second, sea freight takes between 28 to 35 days to reach Europe.
 This can increase the risk of quality degradation, especially during peak seasons.”

-Another biggest challenge with sea freight, very similar to air freight, is the availability of reefer containers.
+Another big challenge with sea freight, very similar to air freight, is the availability of reefer containers.
 For instance, Sjoerd H. Visser, who is a former Country Director of Djibouti and Director of Infrastructure of the Great Lakes Region for TradeMark Africa, pointed out the requirement for the shipping lines to bring in empty reefer containers to carry perishables from African countries because there are not enough temperature controlled imports.
 “Available reefer containers are often not sufficient through the natural inflow of the shipping lines.
 That means the shipping lines have to specifically order empty containers to fill these goods,” he said.

 The capacity imbalances in both air cargo and shipping are not exclusive for Kenya.
 They also apply to other countries in Africa.
 For instance, Visser took the example of the West African countries Ivory Coast and Benin.
-“Ivory Coast has a relatively well developed fresh export industry.
+“Ivory Coast has a relatively well-developed fresh export industry.
 They are able to even export fresh coconuts by sea freight.
 But the smaller countries like Benin, that are exporting pineapples and vegetables, do not get enough reefer containers to ship it out by sea, and have very little capacity on air freight as well.”

 “People are fighting for the available volume on every single aircraft that comes to the country,” he added.